vfa-thanhld/TS-HandBook/TS.md

             });
             ```
         ###### b.
 Tuples - [Refs](https://www.tutorialspoint.com/typescript/typescript_tuples.htm)
+        At times, there might be a need to store a collection of values of varied types.
+Arrays will not serve this purpose.
+TypeScript gives us a data type called tuple that helps to achieve such a purpose.

         ###### c.
 Interfaces - [Refs](https://www.tutorialspoint.com/typescript/typescript_interfaces.htm)
-        - An interface is a syntactical contract that an entity should conform to
+        - An interface is a syntactical contract that an entity should confirm to
         - Providing a standard structure
         - Interfaces contain only the declaration of the members.
         - May contain string, number, function...